 God forces His bond-servants to do His will -- This verse goes with

-that everything he knew was wrong, it toppled his world; there was nothing
+that everything he knew was wrong, it toppled his world.
+Paul signed a contract

-left of him.
-Paul and the Lord made a contract right there on the road to Damascus,
+(as it were) with the Lord right there on the road to Damascus,

-and Paul become the property of Jesus Christ.
-His old life meant nothing to
+and he become the property of Jesus Christ, and his old life instantly disappeared.

-longer had a choice; when Jesus told him go, he didn’t contemplate whether
+longer had a choice; when Jesus told him go, he didn’t contemplate it; he just went.
+When he five

-times from the Jews that tore his back into shreds, the old scars reopened
+times received thirty-nine lashes from the Jews that tore his back to shreds, the old scars

-each time he was flogged, it was all part of being a bondservant.
+reopening, it was all part of being Christ's bondservant.
 He

 relinquished his right to choose when he agreed with Christ about the truth.